 Of course, we think that your next laptop should come from a reputable brand like Lenovo -- a company with a long history of designing computers that possess the latest technology, yet built with an unwavering commitment to quality.
 To get you started, here’s a roundup of some of our best laptops by category, all of which are priced below $500.

 It’s almost like we read your mind.
-We took all of the features we knew you’d want in a laptop: High quality materials, top-notch components, power and speed in equal measures, and a screen that lets you do everything from intricate photo editing, to watching movies -- and we packed them into one set of products.
-The IdeaPad Flex Series is all of that, and more.
+We took all of the features we knew you’d want in a laptop: High quality materials, top-notch components, power and speed in equal measures, and a screen that lets you do everything from intricate photo editing, to watching movies -- and we packed them into one product.
+The $499 Ideapad 330S (14") is all of that, and more.

-With their sleek and understated color scheme, IdeaPad Flex premium laptops are light and slender.
-They’re small enough to fit in the most confined spaces, yet big enough to let you work comfortably.
-Under the hood, they pair up to Intel® Core™ processors with fast DDR4 RAM, and integrated graphics.
+With its sleek, aluminum-finish lid, and understated platinum grey color scheme, the Ideapad 330S is a slender, premium laptop, that’s under ¾” thick, and weighs in at only 3.52 lbs.
+It’s small enough to fit in the most confined spaces, yet big enough to let you work comfortably.
+Under the hood, it pairs an 8th Generation Intel® Core™ i3 processor, with 6GB of fast DDR4 RAM, and integrated Intel® UHD Graphics 620.
 With this kind of power, you’ll be able to run all but the most demanding games, and make light work of your productivity tasks.

-With plenty of storage on-board, there’s room for your photos, videos, music, and apps, and you’ll be able to see them even in bright daylight, thanks to the generous, up to 15-inch touchscreen.
+With 1TB of storage on-board, there’s plenty of room for your photos, videos, music, and apps, and you’ll be able to see them even in bright daylight, thanks to the generous, 14-inch anti-glare screen.

 Best business laptop under $500

-If your laptop needs to pull its weight when it comes to getting work done, you simply won’t find a machine for under $500 that ticks all of the boxes like the ThinkPad L Series laptops.
-The all-business L Series has been tested for its roadworthiness, so you know it can handle the routine bumps and jolts of regular business travel.
-With up to 15.6-inch screens, these laptops not only offers tons of display real-estate, thanks to their available Full HD 1920 x 1080 resolution, but also plenty of physical real-estate too, with a full-size keyboard, and dedicated number pad on 15” models.
+If your laptop needs to pull its weight when it comes to getting work done, you simply won’t find a machine for under $500 that ticks all of the boxes like the $499 Lenovo V130 15".
+The all-business V130 has been tested for its roadworthiness, so you know it can handle the routine bumps and jolts of regular business travel.
+With a 15.6-inch screen, this is a laptop that not only offers tons of display real-estate, thanks to its Full HD 1080 x 1920 resolution, but also plenty of physical real-estate too, with a full-size keyboard, and dedicated number pad.

-Powering these business laptop are the latest Intel® Core™ processors, plenty of DDR4 RAM, making the L Series the undisputed champ specs-wise at this price point.
-Being slowed down by your hardware isn’t an option when there’s a deadline to hit, and the Lenovo L Series won’t disappoint you.
+Powering this business laptop is a 7th Generation Intel® Core™ i5 processor, and 8GB of DDR4 RAM, making the V130 the undisputed champ specs-wise at this price point.
+Being slowed down by your hardware isn’t an option when there’s a deadline to hit, and the Lenovo V130 won’t disappoint you.
 We also know that security is a top concern for business users, so we’ve equipped this laptop with TPM (Trusted Platform Module), which secures all of your data and passwords behind industry-standard encryption.
 A thief may get their hands on your laptop, but that’s all they’ll get.
 It’s physically secure too: The built-in webcam has a sliding privacy shutter, guaranteeing that prying eyes will have nothing to see.

 Best student laptop under $500